fomightez/PubMed_Central_ID_Converter_for_humans/README.md

 # DOI
 PMC_id_convert('10.1093/nar/gks1195')

-# Output to a file named with a custom predfix
+# Output data as a dataframe with the file named with a custom prefix

-# Output as list of dictionaries
+# Output data as list of dictionaries

-# Output as JSON
+# Output data as a JSON text string

-# Output as JSONL
+# Output data as a JSONL (JSON Lines) text string
 ```

 ---------